European Consortium of Microbial Resource Centres - EMbaRC

 Together with:

 Please note that an institution can send more than one user to the same EMbaRC facility.
-When several candidates from the same institution apply simultaneously, each one shall fill in an individual form.

 Only complete applications will be taken into consideration.